antunishdPursuit/project-bird-sanctuary/README.md

   - Alert text should include: `You have adopted birds.
 Thank you!`
 - When I close the alert box, the cart component should fully reset (no birds, no discount, total = 0, no bonus items listed)

-## Help and tips

-- Before you write any code, think about your component structure.

-  - What components will you need to represent the parts of the app?
-  - Which components will need to have state?
-  - Which components will need to know about the state of **other components**?
-  - Which components will need to get props (data or callbacks) from another component?
-  - Which components will be rendered by other components?
-  - Draw out your component structure.
-Check your drawing against the user stories.
-Will you be able to implement all of the stories with this structure?

-- If your tests are failing, read the acceptance criteria closely.
-Some tests expect you to use specific text, classes, or HTML elements.

-## Academic Integrity

-This project is to help you assess your progress in learning React.

-- Do this project **on your own**.
-  - Do not pair programwith other fellows or submit one project for more than one person .
-  - Do not refer to work from other (current or former) fellows.
-  - Do not ask individuals outside the program for help.
-- You can refer to any notes that you have.
-- You can talk to other students and use slack to help work out bugs.
-- You can go to office hours
-- You can Google anything you want, but do not copy any code that you do not understand.
-- Your instructors are here to help you with technical difficulties.
-  - Make sure that the tests are running on your computer.
-If not, tell an instructor ASAP.
-  - Make sure that you can fork and clone the repo and run the app.
-If not, tell an instructor ASAP.